Certification and research confirm Daysy’s reliability and quality

 The basis of all fertility awareness-based methods relies on a woman's understanding and recognition of her fertility!
 Therefore the exact determination of the fertile and infertile days in a woman's cycle based on her natural physiological signs.
 FABM provide couples with the information they need to identify the days in each cycle when the woman is likely to conceive.

 In doing so, couples know the different phases of the female menstrual cycle in which a pregnancy can occur.
-Couples can use this information to make choices based on their family planning goals.

 There are different ways and methods that women can use to determine their fertility.
 These include the temperature method, cervical mucus method, calendar method, symptothermal method, and symptohormonal method.